Fab Bank Balance Check Online – Detailed Guide

 Eligibility:

 The bonus applies to customers whose first salary is credited on or after June 9, 2024.
-This bonus structure is designed to reward individuals across various income ranges, offering a clear incentive for those who open and actively use a Neo account for salary deposits.
+This bonus structure is designed to reward individuals across various income ranges, offering a clear incentive for those who open and actively use a Mashreq Neo bank account for salary deposits.

 4. Core Features and Benefits of Mashreq Neo